en-wl/wordlist/docs/sources.md

 #### [ukacd]

-Words from the "UK Advanced Cryptics Dictionary" by J Ross Beresford and included at the 85 size level.
+Words from the "UK Advanced Cryptics Dictionary" by J Ross Beresford.
+Included at the 85 size level.

 The "UK Advanced Cryptics Dictionary" is under the following copyright: